logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-actions/test-support-actions/timing/wait-for-property/_index.md

 weight: 6
 aliases:
     - /TA_Automation/Topics/bia_wait_for_property.html
+keywords: "wait for property to get expected value, waiting time for property to contain desired value, timeout for property to get expect value"
 ---
-keyword: [wait for property to get expected value, waiting time for property to contain desired value, timeout for property to get expect value]
----

-# wait for property

 ## Description